 Unless this is your own camera, your actors are close (nonunion) friends, and you’re stealing all your shots, be prepared to get insurance.
 Not only will it help you should anything go wrong, it also has the potential to give you access to locations; people feel better when they’re sure they won’t he held liable for any mistake.

 Murphy’s law states that something will go wrong at some point in time, so be prepared.
-Have an emergency stash of contingency money for unforeseen expenses.
+Have an emergency stash of contingency money for unforeseen expenses while shooting your indie film.
 I’ve had producers throw someone $40 to let us shoot on their property.
 (I’ve also had producers look the other way when we had to steal a shot.)

 Be sure to save money for festival costs, too.
 What’s the point of making a film no one’s going to see?

 When it comes to treating your cast and crew right, be sure to have decent food on set—that’s not pizza.
 Also, consider paying for their transportation.
 Keep in mind that some people have regular jobs and other priorities, so always ask for availability before locking anyone in.
 Especially since you’re probably pulling a lot of favors right now, treat everyone with extra respect.
 Directing is about being a good leader and maintaining good energy on production, and that’s never more true than on an indie film set.

 If you don’t have a good producer helping you with all this, keeping organized is that much more important.